In order to be a calorie deficit, you need to;

 But what happens when you stop your membership?
 Weight Watchers assign ‘syn’ values to food that are essentially made up (as opposed to just focusing on calories, which are real).
 You don’t know how to eat in a way that maintains your weight, so you’ll most likely put it all back on.

-This is a method of dieting which bans pretty much all carbs.
+This is a method of dieting that bans pretty much all carbs.

 And guess what?
 It works for a lot of people.